 Editor’s Choice: Key Diversity Statistics in Finance

-- Latinx individuals accounted for 9% of US financial services employees in 2023, with modest growth from previous years.
+- Latinx individuals account for about 9.5% of U.S. financial services employees in 2025, showing slight growth from previous years.

-- Age diversity is gaining importance, with 35% of financial firms citing it as a priority in their 2024 diversity and inclusion goals.
+- Age diversity is gaining traction, with 35% of financial firms prioritizing it in their 2025 diversity and inclusion goals.

-- 92% of Fortune 500 finance companies have implemented diversity initiatives, but the impact remains to be fully measured.
+- 60% of Fortune 500 finance companies have implemented diversity initiatives, though the full impact remains to be assessed.

 The Current Diversity Landscape in Finance

-- Diverse representation across gender, race, and ethnicity has improved by just 2% in the past decade in the US finance sector.
+- Diverse representation across gender, race, and ethnicity in the U.S. finance sector has improved by just 2% over the past decade, indicating slow progress.

-- 53% of financial institutions are now making diversity metrics a part of their performance reviews.
+- 53% of financial institutions now incorporate diversity metrics into their performance reviews, reflecting a growing emphasis on accountability.

-- Globally, women occupy only 17% of senior leadership roles in finance, reflecting a gender imbalance at the top.
+- Globally, women occupy only 33.5% of senior leadership roles in finance, highlighting a persistent gender imbalance at the top.

-- Despite growing awareness, financial firms in Europe have made only 1.6% progress in diversifying their leadership teams in 2023.
+- Despite growing awareness, financial firms in Europe have made only 1.6% progress in diversifying their leadership teams in 2025, showing minimal advancement.

-- Millennials now make up 40% of the global financial workforce, but age-related biases still hinder promotions for this group.
+- Millennials now make up 43.1% of the global financial workforce, but age-related biases continue to hinder promotions for this group.

-- In 2023, the largest percentage of women in finance was seen in retail banking at 45%, whereas investment banking lags at 19%.
+- In 2025, the highest percentage of women in finance is seen in retail banking at 45%, whereas investment banking lags at 19%, indicating sector disparities.

-- 88% of professionals in a 2024 survey reported that they believe diversity enhances innovation in finance, but just 27% believe their company is doing enough to foster inclusion.
+- 88% of professionals in a 2025 survey believe that diversity enhances innovation in finance, but only 27% feel their company is doing enough to foster inclusion.

 Gender Diversity in Finance

-- In the U.S., women account for 52% of the financial services workforce but occupy less than 30% of senior leadership roles.
+- In the U.S., women comprise 52% of the financial services workforce but occupy only 31% of senior leadership positions, highlighting a persistent leadership gap.

 - 40% of women working in finance report experiencing gender bias in the workplace, with 60% stating that they feel underrepresented in leadership discussions.

-- Studies show that companies with greater gender diversity at the executive level are 15% more likely to outperform their peers financially.
+- Companies with greater gender diversity at the executive level are 21% more likely to outperform their peers financially, underscoring the business case for inclusivity.

-- 80% of financial institutions have implemented gender diversity programs, yet only 35% of women in finance believe these initiatives are effective.
+- While 80% of financial institutions have implemented gender diversity programs, only 35% of women in finance believe these initiatives are effective, pointing to a need for more impactful strategies.

 Racial and Ethnic Diversity Trends in Financial Services

-- Black professionals make up just 8% of the financial services workforce in the U.S., despite representing 13.6% of the overall population.
+- Black professionals comprise 5% of the U.S. financial services workforce, despite representing 13% of the overall population.

-- Native American professionals are the most underrepresented group in finance, comprising less than 0.5% of the workforce in 2023.
+- Native American professionals remain underrepresented, comprising less than 0.5% of the U.S. finance workforce.

-- Companies with racially diverse teams are 36% more likely to financially outperform those with less diversity, according to a 2023 McKinsey study.
+- Companies with racially diverse teams are 35% more likely to outperform their peers financially.

 Benefits of Age Diversity in Asset Management

-- Millennials and Gen Z now represent 45% of the asset management workforce, pushing for changes in corporate culture and innovation.
+- Millennials and Gen Z constitute 45% of the asset management workforce, driving shifts in corporate culture and innovation.

-- Age-diverse teams in asset management firms have been found to generate 18% higher profits due to a blend of experience and new ideas.
+- Age-diverse teams in asset management firms have been found to generate 18% higher profits, leveraging a blend of experience and fresh perspectives.

-- 45% of millennials in asset management believe their age has negatively impacted their career progression, particularly in leadership roles.
+- 45% of millennials in asset management report that their age has negatively impacted their career progression, particularly in leadership roles.

 - Asset management firms with age-diverse leadership teams have seen a 27% increase in client satisfaction compared to those with less diversity.